hrishirc/task-pipeline/README.md

 SampleJobImpl.java - Reference Implementation of Job.java

+Main.java in tests folder - Test which runs SampleJobImpl.java

 NOTE : This currently is a plain vanilla version.
 I plan to integrate it with Spring when I get time.
 Also need to improve documentation which is currently non-existent